43110JOSHUA/CharityCode/README.md

 npm install
 ```

-Then, run the development server:

-set up firebase project at (https://firebase.google.com/).
-Copy and paste client credentials into .env file.
+Set up a Firebase project at [https://firebase.google.com/](https://firebase.google.com/) and copy your client credentials into a `.env.local` file.

 Then, run the development server: